text-mask/text-mask/core/README.md

 `adjustCaretPosition` takes the following object of arguments:

-* previousConformedInput (string): the string value of the `input` before the last time you set its value.
+* previousConformedValue (string): the string value of the `input` before the last time you set its value.
 If you're calling this function for the first time, you can pass an empty string.
 * conformedToMaskResults (object): the return value of the last call to `conformToMask`
 * currentCaretPosition (integer): the position of the caret right before you called this